Pharmaceutical Sciences

 Research Topics

-1. 90% of drugs fail clinical trials – here’s one way researchers can select better drug candidates.
-Conversation, Feburary 23, 2022
+- 90% of drugs fail clinical trials – here’s one way researchers can select better drug candidates.
+Conversation, February 23, 2022

-1. Why 90% of drug development fails and how to improve it?
-(PPT Sides, Video Recording)
+- Why does 90% of drug development fail and how to improve it?
+(PPT Slides, Video Recording)

-This project aims to enhance drug development success and efficiency through the STAR-guided drug design of dual targeting PI3Kγ/Sting, PI3Kγ inhibitors, and STING agonists/antagonists, JAK inhibitors for immunotherapy of cancer or autoimmune disease.
+This project aims to improve drug development success and efficiency through STAR-guided design of dual-targeting PI3Kγ/STING agents, PI3Kγ inhibitors, STING agonists/antagonists, and JAK inhibitors for the immunotherapy of cancer and autoimmune disease.

-2. Why most anticancer nanomedicines do not enhance clinical efficacy and how to improve it ?
+- Why do most anticancer nanomedicines fail to enhance clinical efficacy and how to improve it?

-This project develops albumin based nanomedicines to enhance clinical efficacy of immuno-oncology drugs (STING agonists and PI3Kγ inhibitors) by targeting immune cells in the lymphatic system and tumors for cancer immunotherapy.
+This project develops albumin-based nanomedicines to enhance the clinical efficacy of immuno-oncology drugs (STING agonists and PI3Kγ inhibitors) by targeting immune cells in the lymphatic system and tumors for cancer immunotherapy.

-3. How to improve anticancer efficacy of neoantigen mRNA or peptide cancer vaccines?
+- How to improve the anticancer efficacy of neoantigen mRNA and peptide cancer vaccines?

-This project develops SARS-CoV-2 B epitope-guided neoantigen peptide or mRNA cancer vaccine to enhance their anticancer efficacy by activating CD4/CD8 T cell immunity through B cell-mediated antigen presentation.
+This project develops SARS-CoV-2 B epitope–guided neoantigen peptide and mRNA cancer vaccines that enhance anticancer efficacy by activating CD4/CD8 T cell immunity through B cell–mediated antigen presentation.

-4. What are the differences of microbiome, bile salts, and drug release in different regions of human GI tract?
+- How do the microbiome, bile salts, and drug release differ across regions of the human GI tract?

-This project investigates the differences of the microbiome, bile salts, and drug release among the human stomach, small intestine, and colon, as well as studies how these differences influence drug product development and disease states.
+This project investigates regional differences in the microbiome, bile salts, and drug release across the human stomach, small intestine, and colon, and examines how these differences affect drug product development and disease states.

 Assistant Research Scientist